Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Results

 When prompting the models for countries, the most prominent dimensions almost always separate the countries according to the political east-west axis, consistently across languages.
 This is further stressed by the high correlation of the country dimension with the country's GDP, which is particularly strong in multilingual MPNet and Distilled mUSE.
 When we prompt the models specifically for country prestige, the correlation with the country's GDP slightly increases.

-When we prompt the models for job prestige, there are able to distinguish high- and low-prestige jobs well (accuracy 85--93\%).
+When we prompt the models for job prestige, they can distinguish high- and low-prestige jobs well (accuracy 85--93\%).
 When we apply the same projection to prompts about countries, in most cases, the ordering of the countries is random.
+Therefore, we conclude that the models \emph{do not} correlate job prestige and country of origin.

-The only exception is Distilled mUSE, where the job-prestige dimension applied to countries still highly correlates with the country's GDP and the east-west axis.
+The only exception is Distilled mUSE, where the job-prestige dimension applied to countries still correlates with the country's GDP and the east-west axis.
+This is consistent with previous work showing that distilled student models exhibit more biases than model trained on authentic data \citep{vamvas-sennrich-2021-contrastive,ahn-etal-2022-knowledge}.

 \paragraph{Differences between languages.} Further, we evaluate how languages differ from each other.